W.R. Phillips Ltd 80 Years

 In 1987 Todd Motors sold their New Zealand interests to Mitsubishi Motors Corporation.
 With the change saw the demise of the Rootes Group and Chrysler franchises and we became an exclusive Mitsubishi dealer handling product from Japan, Australia and Malaysia.

-In 1991 a decision was made to lease the Waiwakaiho workshop to 3 of the staff with a name change to Independent Transport Services Ltd. Commercial vehicle sales moved back to the City complex with ITS responsible for Heavy Vehicle servicing on our behalf.
+In 1991 a decision was made to lease the Waiwhakaiho workshop to 3 of the staff with a name change to Independent Transport Services Ltd. Commercial vehicle sales moved back to the city complex with ITS responsible for Heavy Vehicle servicing on our behalf.

 1997 saw the Company establish a Used Parts Warehouse, specialising in Mitsubishi parts in a building at the rear of the property.